Dental Care in America is Not Affordable for 130M Families

 The “typical” family referenced earlier is merely a fantasy for the majority of hard-working people.
 Taking care of a family doesn’t afford regular dental visits, much less any sort of cosmetic dentistry.

 Those who can afford dental care don’t need it.
-Those who need dental care can’t afford it, and as a result, may be in desperate need of a dentist.
+Those who need dental care can’t afford it, and as a result, may be in desperate need of an affordable dentist.